Guest Speakers & the Speaker Review Process

 This process does not apply to:

-Faculty, academic units, or university units or groups other than registered student organizations who are bringing speakers to campus
+• Faculty, academic units, or university units or groups other than registered student organizations who are bringing speakers to campus.
+A faculty, academic unit, or university unit or group must be the primary event sponsor for the experience to be exempt from Speaker Review.

 Step 1: Application